Frequently Asked Questions (FAQ)

 TOP

-Bringing My Art to the Show
+Bringing My Art to the Conference

 Size Requirements.
 There is a maximum dimension of 32″ x 40″ to be hung by the AOM.
 For larger pieces the artist must bring their own easels or support.
 If your artwork is of an unusual size or shape please contact the ArtistsMinnesota@gmail.com to give them a heads-up so they can plan accordingly.
-A statement must be signed by the artist stating that Artists of Minnesota and others involved with the Spring Show shall not be liable for any damage or loss of work.
+A statement must be signed by the artist stating that Artists of Minnesota and others involved with the Spring Conference shall not be liable for any damage or loss of work.
 (See entry form.)

 Hanging Attachment Requirements.

-See Show Guidelines.
+See Exhibit Guidelines.
 For the security of your paintings we REQUIRE all framed work to have wire for hanging.
 No sawtooth metal hangers.
 Paintings not complying will not be displayed.
 Plexiglass is the preferred glazing material.
 Artists using glass will be responsible for any breakage/damage to paintings or injury to others or objects marred or ruined by broken glass.

 Label your paintings with this information (taped on the back).
 We don’t want any painting misplaced or lost.
-You can type or write this info or get this from the Palette News or the show registration form.
+You can type or write this info or get this from the Palette News or the Conference registration form.

 Title ___________ Price (incl.
 Sales Tax) $ ________Category # _____ Media_______